River Lea: Wildlife

 The river contains fish and other wildlife such as the occasional seal.

 Some boat trippers reported observing on 5 August 2005 a Canada goose being pulled underwater very quickly.
 The London Wildlife Trust suggested that this was most likely caused by a pike.

 In 2011, Mike Wells claimed that he saw a "goose go vertically down" in the river.
 Again a pike or mink was suggested as most likely.
-Vice Magazine suggested that Wells' story may have been invented to publicise authorities' attempts to evict houseboats from the area that year, in advance of the 2012 Olympic Games.
+Vice Magazine suggested that Wells' story may have been invented to publicise authorities' attempts to evict houseboats from the area that year, ahead of the 2012 Olympic Games.

 Pollution

 The river is threatened by pollution, with sewage frequently discharged into the river as well as less common events causing major damage, such as an oil leak in 2018, or the toxic runoff from a warehouse fire in 2019.
 The sewage pollution, as well as that of fertiliser washed in from agricultural fields causes eutrophication, an excess of nutrients, which not only unbalances the ecosystem, but also leads to de-oxygenation of the water.

 Dumping, litter and microplastics are a major problem on the Lea with much of this waste arriving in the river in sewage.
-In April 2021 Hackney Council wrote to the Environment Agency calling for action to address sewage discharge and pollution in the river.
-In November 2021, local volunteers stated they were removing 100kg of plastic pollution from the Lower Lea every month.
+In April 2021, Hackney Council wrote to the Environment Agency calling for action to address sewage discharge and pollution in the river.
+In November 2021, local volunteers stated they were removing 100 kg of plastic pollution from the Lower Lea every month.

 Water extraction, for drinking water, farming and industry, has led to a reduction in river flow impacting wildlife and concentrating the pollutants present in the remaining river water.

 Projects such as that led by Thames21 installing reedbeds help to remove pollutants whilst oxygenating the water, as well as creating habitat for the likes of water voles and improving the aesthetics of the man-made concrete sections of the canalised river.